aws-amplify/docs/js/cognito-hosted-ui-federated-identity.md

     ![](./images/cognitoHostedUI/google7.png)

-    Note: If you saw an error message `Invalid Redirect: domain must be added to the authorized domains list before submitting.` when adding the endpoint, please go to the *authroized domains list* and add the doamin.
+    Note: If you saw an error message `Invalid Redirect: domain must be added to the authorized domains list before submitting.` when adding the endpoint, please go to the *authorized domains list* and add the domain.
 16. Click *Create* twice.
 17. Note the *OAuth client ID* and *client secret*.
 You will need them for the next section.
 18. Choose *OK*.